swinburne-sensing/pylinkam/README.md

 - [x] RH95 Humidity Controller
 - [ ] LNP96 Cooling Option (should work)

-Only tested under Windows 10 using LinkamSDK `v3.0.5.5` and `v3.0.15.35`.
+Note that connecting multiple devices to a single host is also untested.

+## Tested API Versions and Platforms

+- [x] `v3.0.5.5` on Windows 10
+- [x] `v3.0.15.35` on Windows 10

 In theory the SDK binary files for Linux should have identical mappings, but this hasn't been tested.

 ## Acknowledgments